 None

-Infusion Pump Event Communication Process Flow
+IPEC Process Flow

 Standard Use Cases

 Case IPEC-1: Communicate event data to EMR/EHR

 Data from all of the patient care devices associated with a particular patient is communicated by a Gateway, Device or Clinical Information System (CIS) implementing the DOR Actor to an EMR/EHR, implementing the DOC Actor.
 This document only covers event data received from infusion pumps.
 Discrete parameters representing the device’s state at or near the time of the event are included.
 The data is time stamped with a consistent time across the data from the respective patient care devices.